Sailor (1965), Leader (1972), Businessman (2001), and Author (2011).

-Jeff is a Montana native who retired in 2001 as the President of a nationwide corporation.
+Jeff is a Montana native who retired as the President of a nationwide corporation.
 He is married with four children and eight grandchildren.

-As a young man, Jeff worked as a laborer for farms, ranches, lumber mills and a railroad.
-He then served in both the Army and the Navy, retiring from the Navy as a Commissioned Warrant Officer.
+As a young man, Jeff worked for farms, ranches, lumber mills and a railroad.
+He then served in both the Army and the Navy.
 While in the Navy, he commissioned five ships at Bath Iron Works and served two years aboard a frigate in the Gulf of Tonkin.
 When he retired, he was a Combat Systems Officer in Philadelphia Naval Shipyard.

 His first book, “The Long Escape” was autobiographical and was his first work as an author.
 His second book, “Rocky Mountain Justice (The Legend of Camel’s Hump)” is a work of fiction based on an old story he heard as a child growing up in the mountains of Montana.
 This book was followed by “The Deadly River” which returns to the same mountains in a work of fiction built around the conflicts that arose in the early days of the environmental movement.
 Jeff’s last book in this series finds the hero from the previous book returning from Viet Nam only to find himself fighting thieves, murderers and soviet spies on the mean streets of Philadelphia.
 After finishing this series, Jeff embarked on a new course.
 He wrote a book that truly makes the readers think; “The Genesis Cycle”.
 This book is destined to challenge many of our civilizations oldest assumptions and, while an enjoyable read, will leave you wondering, “What if – - – - ?”.